 Managing A Twelve Month Calendar for Success

-I keep a year long calendar and maintain a timeline for getting things done.
+I keep a year-long calendar and maintain a timeline for getting things done.
 Some projects can’t be completed until other projects are begun or even started.
-By managing a year long calendar, I can map out what projects I need to do when so I am not rushed to get a specific project done at the last minute.
+By managing a year-long calendar, I can map out what projects I need to do so I am not rushed to get a specific project done at the last minute.
 In addition, I am less likely to miss a step because I already have it on my calendar of events.

 Use a Project Planner to Evaluate Every Month

-I determine how productive I thought that I was the previous month.
+I determine how productive I thought I was the previous month.
 I evaluate whether I met that month's goals.
 If I did, great.
 If I didn't, I would evaluate why I didn't reach the goals I set for myself.
-I would then determine what I could do to improve my chances for meeting those goals for the next month.
-In addition, I would add more goals for that following month.
+I would then determine what I could do to improve my chances of meeting those goals for the next month.
+In addition, I would add more goals for the following month.

 Set Aside Specific Times to Manage Specific Work

-This way I am more focused on that specific aspect of my business so that I not jumping around from task to task and never really accomplishing anything.
+This way I am more focused on that specific aspect of my business so that I not jumping around from task to task and never really accomplish anything.

-Take Time For Marketing and PR Planning Success
+Take Time to Market and Planning PR Success

-Certain days during the week, I work on developing clients and other income generating activities.
-On these days, I spend on social media, developing radio and internet interviews as well as reviews.
-In addition to all these projects, that I have planned every day, I also schedule time to write new material either fiction or nonfiction.
-This way I always something new that I am working on developing.
+On certain days during the week, I work on developing clients and other income-generating activities.
+These days, I spend on social media, developing radio and internet interviews as well as reviews.
+In addition to all these projects, that I have planned every day, I also schedule a time to write new material either fiction or nonfiction.
+This way I always have something new that I am developing.

 Keep A Business Success Mindset